zzc-1998/NR-3DQA/README.md

 The code is also tested on the WPC database which can be downloaded at [https://github.com/qdushl/Waterloo-Point-Cloud-Database].

 ## Experiment Update
-We will provide the extracted features for SJTU-PCQA and our SVR experiment code in the future.

-**2021.11.12** We update the temporary experiment files for SJTU-PCQA, which includes the MOSs and extracted features for point clouds in the SJTU-PCQA database.

 **2022.04.24** We update the temporary experiment files for WPC, which includes the MOSs and extracted features for point clouds in the WPC database.